A Journey of 4,000 Lives

 Great-grandfather

-Consciously Chosen
+Consciously Chosen Family

 My great grandmother Dominga comes to me in dreams, in quiet reflections, sometimes through women who channel her messages for me.